 The medieval town of Český Krumlov was one of the first places in the Czech Republic listed as a UNESCO World Heritage Site.
-The mesmerizing architecture of the castle complex and the medieval town is a mix of Gothic, Renaissance, and Baroque styles.
+The fascinating architecture of the castle complex and the medieval town is a mix of Gothic, Renaissance, and Baroque.

 Český Krumlov is in a valley surrounded by the Vltava River with the Blansko Forest to the north and Šumava National Park to the south.
 The area is popular with sports enthusiasts for camping, river rafting, hiking, biking, and cross-country skiing.